XanderXu/RealityShaderExtension/README.md

 Suitable for both nested and non-nested Node Graphs.

 You can **disable Instancing** to modify the original Node Graphs.
 You can also disable Instancing in all the nested Node Graphs.
+> If you modify the original Node Graphs, it will not change the disabled Instancing. because they are different nodes.

 You **don't** need to put the original Node Graphs into your RealityComposerPro project to reference, because all Instancing are disabled.

 ![](./README.assets/DisableInstancing.png)
 ![](./README.assets/DisableNestedInstancing.png)